shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 ## Investigating Group Policy Issues

-If your computer is on a domain, the administrator can try out the steps detailed in this StackExchange post (gotta give credit where credit is due).
+If your computer is on a domain, the administrator can try out the steps detailed in [this StackExchange post](https://superuser.com/questions/145394/windows-7-will-not-install-a-root-certificate/642812#642812).

 If your computer is not on a domain, it is possible the computer has still been locked down by the administrator.
 For the following steps, you will need a Windows administrator account.